AhmadHamze/hugo-toha-source/content/posts/AI/medical_chatbot/index.md

 A few years ago, when I started delving deeper into programming, AI was one of the main topics that captivated my interest.

-It was only natural for me to stumble upon this subject, since I was drawn into scientific programming and Python.
-Back in the day, AI wasn't the hype as it is today, most importantly, when it was mentioned to the public, it was associated with different domains, not just LLMs as it is today.
+It was only natural for me to stumble upon this subject since I was drawn to scientific programming and Python.
+Back in the day, AI wasn't the hype as it is today.
+Most importantly, when it was discussed, it was associated with different domains, not just LLMs as it is today.

-Most people at some point of their lives tried to play chess with a computer, this was (and still is) a great example of AI.
+Most people at some point in their lives tried to play chess with a computer, this was (and still is) a great example of AI.
 Chess engines do not "memorize" every single possible move, but they are able to calculate the best possible move based on the current state of the game.
-Many other example of AI existed, we had image classification, object detection, recommender systems, etc.
+There are many other examples of AI, E.g. image classification, object detection, recommender systems, etc.

-One form of AI which was not so popular was Natural Language Processing (NLP), I remember using some NLP systems a few years ago, and they were quite impressive, they could answer questions, they could translate text, and they could even tell you how is the person writing the text feeling.
+One form of AI that was not so popular was Natural Language Processing (NLP), I remember using some NLP systems a few years ago, and they were impressive, they could answer questions, they could translate text, and they could even tell the sentiment of a text.

 ## Here comes ChatGPT

 On November 30, 2022, OpenAI released ChatGPT, a chatbot that was able to answer questions in a conversational way.
-It took the world by storm, including my own software development "bubble", I would ask ChatGPT to build a React component, and it would actually do it correctly!
+It took the world by storm, including my own software development "bubble", I would ask ChatGPT to build a React component, and it would do it correctly!

-A few months later, I have something called GitHub Copilot, which was able to suggest code while I was writing it in VSCode.
+A few months later, I had GitHub Copilot, which was able to suggest code while I was writing it in VSCode.

 The past two years saw incredible advancements and changes in software development and AI.
-There are now countless AI tools, there are AI agents, Vibe coding is a thing, lots of courses about "prompt engineering", and so on.
+There are now countless AI tools, and AI agents, lots of courses about "prompt engineering", and vibe coding is a thing.

 ## Using an LLM to create something